Gravitational anomalies of fermionic higher-spin fields: Gravitational anomalies

+This formula is valid for all $s \geq 0$ (including $s=0$, $1$ and $2$).
+This result, being in four dimensions, is of course not entirely new \cite{Christensen:1978md,Romer:1979bh,Marcus:1985yy}; however, anomaly cancellation for an infinite tower of fields was not investigated in these early works.

 We now investigate anomaly cancellations for a tower of higher-spin fields.
-As a first step, let's consider a tower of fields with equal charges, $q_s = Q_1$ for all $s$, and with the same chirality.
+As a first step, let us consider a tower of fields with equal charges, $q_s = Q_1$ for all $s$, and with the same chirality.
 Using the exponential regulator $e^{-\epsilon(s+x)}$ yields

 This can be made to vanish after dropping the singular part, but this requires picking a rather unnatural and \emph{ad hoc} value for the parameter $x$ (which is not of the simple forms considered in \cite{Giombi:2014iua}).